Ben2303/pycod/README.md

 will run a new container fully configured!
 Logs of all operations can be found in application folder.

 # Anything else ?
+dev branch is definitly more interesting than master, but can be quite unstable.
 I couldn't find another project usable on synology's dsm with the same features, feel free to indicate me if there's any! (yes I know about fugu which is much better than pycod on many levels, but I'm too scared to die if use it :p)